-However, disengagement from students is often noted (e.g. Porter, 1991, Singh, 1992, Royal Academy of Engineering, 2014), and it is arguably UK government policy that has created structures that foster such disengagement.
-Significantly, in vocational subject areas such as law, the medical profession (Uziak et al., 2013) and nursing (NMC 2015) links with the professional environment are much stronger.
-Recent UK government exhortations (e.g. Johnson, 2015) and initiatives (BIS 2015) to improve teaching quality through a TEF Teaching Excellence Framework arguably focus on the wrong target of teaching as a means to allow institutions to differentiate tuition fees.
-They miss the right target of employing an optimum balance of industry practitioners and focus on purely pedagogical issues drawing on current existing mechanisms such as the NSS for their data.
-It would also mean that such initiatives would not be centrally funded, something noted by the National Union of Students (Guardian, 2015a).
+Yet, disengagement from students is often noted (e.g. Porter, 1991, Singh, 1992, Royal Academy of Engineering, 2014), and is arguably due to UK government policy.
+Significantly, in vocational subject areas such as law, the medical profession (Uziak et al., 2013) and nursing (NMC 2015) links with the professional environment remain much stronger.
+Although in areas such as Nursing there is also a staff drift (cf. Kyvik, 2007) toward research, this has arguably not been to such a degree whereby practical experience has almost been completely sacrificed.
+Recent UK government exhortations (e.g. Johnson, 2015) and initiatives (Parliament, 2017) to improve teaching quality through a Teaching Excellence Framework (TEF) arguably focus on the wrong target of teaching as the mechanism to permit institutions to differentiate tuition fees.
+They miss the correct target of employing an optimum balance of industry practitioners and focus on purely pedagogical issues drawing on current existing mechanisms such as the NSS for their data.
+Further, such initiatives would not be centrally funded, something noted by the National Union of Students (Guardian, 2015a).

-The importance of Pracademics is key.
-In the construction and engineering field, it has been stated that the most fundamental question that can be asked of a student is ‘do you want to build?’
-Most practitioners refer to the reward of creating something of permanence, a legacy, leaving something for posterity, being part of tangible history.
-It could be argued that similarly, Career Academics will want to leave work for posterity but their legacy is published work rather than teaching (Hills and Lingard, 2004).
-Conversely, industry experienced Pracademics will be more focused on teaching and instilling a love of the industry into students, to better prepare them for work.
-Furthermore, recent recommendations (Fanghanel et-al 2105, p.9) would suggest a faculty culture that promotes the Scholarship of Teaching and Learning (SoTL) could promote and recognise Pracademics engagement in their own disciplinary and pedagogical research, and be REF returnable.
+Pracademics are arguably key.
+In construction and engineering fields, it has been stated that the most fundamental question that can be asked of a student is ‘Do you want to build?’
+Most practitioners refer to rewards of creating something of permanence, a legacy, leaving something for posterity.
+Arguably, Career Academics similarly want to leave a legacy, but of publications rather than teaching (Hills and Lingard, 2004).
+Conversely, Pracademics will be more focused on teaching and instilling an enthusiasm of industry into students, to better prepare them for work.
+Only Pracademics could involve students in “Learning-by-doing-(together) in real-world, authentic problems and encouraging risk taking [which] must become an important aspect of future educational programmes” (Kamp, 2014, p.22).
+Furthermore, recent recommendations (Fanghanel et-al 2105, p.9) would suggest faculty cultures that promote Scholarship of Teaching and Learning (SoTL) could promote and recognise Pracademics engagement in their own disciplinary and pedagogical research, and be REF returnable.

 Evidence of the impact of these changes on the student experience:

-Providing evidence of any impact on the student experience is highly complex.
-The highly generic 23 questions in the National Student Survey (NSS, 2015) afford no level of in-depth analysis, nor are the richer text-based supplementary student comments publically available for scrutiny.
-Arguably, instead of currently being sought in students’ final year of study, feedback should be sought five, ten and even fifteen years after graduation (Beard, 2012).
+Evidencing impact on the student experience is highly complex.
+The generic 27 questions in the National Student Survey (NSS, 2017) afford no level of in-depth analysis, nor are the richer text-based supplementary student comments publically available for scrutiny.
+Feedback, instead of currently being sought from students’ in their final year of study, should be sought five, ten and even fifteen years after graduation (Beard, 2012).
 If students are taught largely by Career Academics, only when they encounter the workplace will they know how theory relates to practice.